VenetianPrincess

-Jodie-Amy Rivera known professionally as VenetianPrincess, is an American former YouTuber.
-Rivera's content typically included parodies of songs and events in pop culture.
-Despite being inactive, her channel maintains 860,000 subscriptions with total video views of 363 million as of July 2021.
+Jodie-Amy Rivera (née O'Neil) known professionally as VenetianPrincess, is an American former YouTuber.
+Her content typically included parodies of songs and events in pop culture.
+Despite being inactive, her channel maintains 860,000 subscriptions with total video views of 365 million.
 The VenetianPrincess channel gained notoriety in 2006 after being featured on the front page of YouTube.
 In 2007 she became one of the first people invited into YouTube's revenue sharing program.

 In December 2008, Samsung announced that VenetianPrincess's music video for her original song "Somewhere Else" is the pre-installed video on all Samsung Behold cell phones.
 PC World Magazine named her "7 Things Guys Don't Have To Do" music video one of the top 10 viral videos of 2008.
-She was the most subscribed female YouTuber in the world from February 2009 to August 2010.
+She was the most subscribed female YouTuber in the world for several years.

 Personal life

 Rivera is of Swedish and Italian ancestry, and grew up in Brockton, Massachusetts.
 She studied opera as a soprano.

 During a May 2012 interview on CBS' The Insider, Rivera reaffirmed that she chose the name VenetianPrincess because of her love of Lady Diana and a fascination with the Italian city of Venice.

-On her YouTube channel, she announced that she was married and has a baby girl.